Hardyxu8067/BINN/README.md

 This code implements the method proposed in "Biogeochemistry-Informed Neural Network (BINN) for Improving Accuracy of Model Prediction and Scientific Understanding of Soil Organic Carbon" (Xu et al. 2025).

+## BINN Demo

+For those interested in exploring BINN, we recommend starting with our newly released [BINN Demo](https://github.com/Hardyxu8067/BINN_Demo/).
+It offers a concise introduction to BINN’s core components—its overall architecture, data structures, training workflow, and result visualizations.

+You can run the demo directly in Google Colab, so you won’t spend valuable time on environment setup.
+When you’re ready to integrate the full BINN framework into your own research, simply follow the steps below to install and configure the complete environment.

 ## Installation Instructions

 The key packages to install are PyTorch, PyTorch Geometric, Numpy, Scipy, Pandas, matplotlib, scikit-learn, geopandas, mat73, and netCDF4.
 The exact version numbers needed to reproduce our results are pinned in `requirements.txt`.
 Here are instructions to install the necessary packages: